The "Newly Refurbished" Spirit of Niugini Liveaboard - A Floating Nightmare!

 Captain Bill moved the boat back to a calm bay at Nuakata Island for the night.

-Day 7 – Thursday - Banana Bommie
+The good: Day 7 – Thursday - Banana Bommie

-Last day of diving and its still raining.
+Last day of diving and it is still raining.
 Greg took us back to Banana Bommie.
 The vis was down and the skies were dark, so I set up my camera for 60mm macro shooting.
 The last dives there were OK, but this time we went around the bommie counter-clockwise and found a much nicer area.
 There was a mound of coral at about 80’ that was loaded with large sea fans, green cup corals, leather corals, soft corals, and lots of life.
 I was having some problems with my strobes and TTL converter, so I switched to totally manual settings and got things straightened out.
 On the way back up the reef to go back to the boat we came across four cuttlefish what swam in formation for all the photographers.
 Higher up at the surface we found a small group of squid.
 Lots of pretty nudibranchs here too.

 For the next dive we moved to another reef they called Sarah’s Reef.
 This looked much like the last dive site, so I went with the 60mm macro once again.
 Here the dive guides found pygmie seahorses on the seafan at about 80’.